Leaked hush-money tape piles pressure on Trump, with ex-lawyer bent on speaking the 'truth' | The Japan Times

 But on tape, the candidate expresses no surprise when the issue comes up and Cohen talks about essentially reimbursing the company for what it paid McDougal.

-“It really does signal a more aggressive stance on the part of Michael Cohen,” Jeanne Zaino, professor of political science at Iona College, told AFP when asked about the significance of the leak.
+“It really does signal a more aggressive stance on the part of Michael Cohen,” said Jeanne Zaino, professor of political science at Iona College, when asked about the significance of the leak.

 On Wednesday, The Wall Street Journal reported on a deeper alliance forged between Cohen and American Media, which it said federal investigators were examining as part of the investigation into Cohen’s business affairs.